Bad-Sam/bad/README.md

 - [ ] Explore non-temporal loads and stores
 - [ ] Explore possible implementation of types whose size is not a multiple of the available vector width (vec2 and vec3 for instance)
 - [ ] Remove the dependency on `stdint.h` in [`types.h`](src/bad/types.h)
+- [ ] Learn about interoperability and penalties between ISA (SSE <--> AVX for instance), and manage them

 Tests:
 - [ ] Extend tests to all functions, trivial or not